0cjs/8bitdev/src/clic/grammar.md

 #### Miscellaneous

-CL does not appear to allow variables ending in `'`, e.g., `f'`, even though `'` is a non-terminating macro char..
+CL does not appear to allow variables ending in `'`, e.g., `f'`, maybe because `'` is a terminating macro char?
 Scheme does.
-Let's allow this in CLIC.
+Let's allow this in CLIC?
+Need to examine the Scheme identifier parsing on this.
+(Is CL `'` terminating so you can say e.g. `(f ('a))`?
+I think not )

 Scheme